danielgois82/danielgois82/README.md

 ### 💡 Interests
 - Systems Analysis
-- Full-stack Development
+- Backend/Full-stack Development
 - Software Architecture
-- Open Source Contributions

 ### 🧑‍💼 Experience
-- **Software Development Intern** at ABC Tech (Summer 2024)
+- **Software Development Intern** at Mobile Tech (2024.1)
-  - Built a RESTful API using Node.js and Express
+  - Built a mobile app with Android Studio and SQLiete Database for Integrator Project to be approved in the 3rd semester
   - Collaborated in Agile teams and participated in daily stand-ups
-  - Contributed to UI components using React
+  - I was the leader of the PI group this 3rd semester

 ---